7ih/CPalms-Spammer-Server/README.md

 ## How to set up

-1. Download this folder's contents where you want to run it (like a hosting platform, or your device)
+1. Download this repository's contents where you want to run it (like a hosting platform, or your device)
 2. Run index.js
 3. Open public/index.html in a browser